sjortiz/titanic_surviving_rate_visualization/README.md

 #### What relationships do you notice?
 	Between the second class and the third class the amoutn of children survivors look alike

+#### Is there something you don’t understand in the graphic?
+	The graphic doesn't shows if this happens because there were more womans than mens

+#### What do you think is the main takeaway from this visualization?
+	That whelty people survivor more, maybe they where closer to the lifeboats?

+### James Alday

+#### What do you notice in the visualization?
+	Pclass is a bad label
+	Age ranges are uncommon

+#### What questions do you have about the data?
+	total number of women/men?
+Hard to tell if it’s a lot of deaths in comparison to total passengers

+#### What relationships do you notice?

+### Maria de Jesus

+#### What do you notice in the visualization?
+	It's hard to tell the exact values
+	Women from the first class in the range of 31-40 surviver more than the womens from other classes of the same range

+#### What questions do you have about the data?
+	How many survivors where there in totall?

+#### What relationships do you notice?
+	There is a correlation between the sex and the age, we can see in the graph that the group of women in the ages of 21-30 always survived more, across the classes.

+#### What do you think is the main takeaway from this visualization?
+	Welthy womans survived more

+#### Is there something you don’t understand in the graphic?
+	Why there weren't any survivor littler girl

 ## Resources

 - Projects From the datavisualization course (specific the world cup games)